jfzini/zoo-functions/README.md

 # Zoo Functions project:

 Hi there!
 This is the repository for the Zoo Functions project.
 I developed it in march 2023, during Trybe's Web Development course as requirement to get my Certificate in Fundamentals of Web Development.
+This READ.ME is still being written.

 <details>
 	<summary><strong> 📁 Files provided</strong></summary><br />